tawfeeqzaghlool/SimpleTaskListApp/README.md

-# Brikl backend engineer assignment
+# A simple Task List Application

 ## Introducing the Alpha